SAP-archive/cloud-s4-sdk-pipeline/README.md

 ## License
 Copyright (c) 2017-2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE file](LICENSE).

+Note: This license does not apply to the SAP Cloud SDK for Continuous Delivery Logo referenced in this README.